-A January expedition that includes South Georgia is rare and quite special, in our books!
+A January expedition that includes South Georgia is rare and quite special in our books!
 Generally speaking, there are very few Antarctica, Falklands, and South Georgia trips in January.
-Reason being, it is more profitable for shipping companies to squeeze in as many Antarctica Peninsula-only voyages as possible during prime season (January) than one or two longer programs that include South Georgia.
-Voyages to South Georgia are therefore typically early or late in the season, when conditions are not at their best.
+Reason being, it is more profitable for shipping companies to schedule in multiple Antarctica Peninsula-only voyages during prime season (January) rather than one or two longer programs that include South Georgia.
+Voyages to South Georgia are therefore typically early or late in the season, when conditions are not at their most advantageous for several activities.

-2) Penguin chicks on Antarctic Peninsula: Your heart will undoubtedly melt at the first sight of these precious animals!
+2. Penguin chicks on Antarctic Peninsula: Your heart will undoubtedly melt at the first sight of these precious baby animals!
 During January, the chicks are still with their mothers in the rookeries, so you will see hundreds of penguin chicks throughout your expedition.
-Comical and naturally photogenic, the penguin chicks are hands-down one of the most entertaining highlights on these voyages.
+Comical and naturally photogenic, these sweet creatures are hands-down one of the most entertaining highlights on these voyages.

 WHY VISIT SOUTH GEORGIA?

 It's true that reaching South Georgia is no easy feat.
 However, the reward is undisputable.
 A spectacular wildlife hotspot, those who have visited South Georgia have described it as "an experience of a lifetime," and "beyond imagination..." and even "a different realm."
 You may ask why there are not more trips going there then?
 The reality is that most people find it too difficult to be away for 3+ weeks.
-The shorter trips to the Antarctic Peninsula, therefore, operate more frequently and sell more often.
-Plus, simply put, the shipping companies make more money by doing more Antarctica-only trips verses just a few Antarctica, Falklands, South Georgia trips.
+The shorter trips to the Antarctic Peninsula, therefore, operate more frequently and appeal to more travelers.
+Plus, simply put, the shipping companies make more money by doing several Antarctica-only trips verses just a few Antarctica, Falklands, South Georgia trips.

 So why is South Georgia so special?
 In my experience, there are only a handful of places on the planet that offer such an incredible wildlife experience, and South Georgia is one of those places.
 Imagine stepping onto a sandy beach and being welcomed by tens of thousands of king penguins as far as the eye can see....none of them the least bit bothered by your arrival.
 If anything, you are somewhat of a novelty.
 South Georgia offers the chance to see several wildlife species that you will not likely see in Antarctica: king penguins, macaroni penguins, thousands of fur and elephant seals, nesting wandering albatross, light mantled sooty albatross, and the list goes on.